Symbolic Simulator Operations¶

 Description

-This operation applies a function, specified by the function handle fHandle
+This operation applies a function, specified by the function handle fHandle,

 to each element of an array.
-The elements from arrays a1,…,an
+The elements from arrays a1,…,an are passed as

-is the number of parameters that the function
+input to fHandle and n is the number of parameters that the function

-is the number of outputs from
+expects.
+Returns arrays r1,…,rm where m is the number of outputs from

-, but is geared towards symbolic
+This function is similiar to arrayfun, but is geared towards symbolic

 arrays.
-The simulator will run the function identified by fHandle
+The simulator will run the function identified by fHandle exactly

 one time on symbolic inputs.
 It then maps the function over the arguments.